Invertible matrix: Cholesky decomposition

 where L is the lower triangular Cholesky decomposition of A, and L* denotes the conjugate transpose of L.

 Analytic solution

-Writing the transpose of the matrix of cofactors, known as an adjugate matrix, can also be an efficient way to calculate the inverse of small matrices, but this recursive method is inefficient for large matrices.
+Writing the transpose of the matrix of cofactors, known as an adjugate matrix, may also be an efficient way to calculate the inverse of small matrices, but the recursive method is inefficient for large matrices.
 To determine the inverse, we calculate a matrix of cofactors: